 The grief gives way to the waiting.

-Were they in too much shock to feel anything, or did they begin to realize it was all as He said it would be, as quiet hope, anticipation, and joy began to fill the void?
+Were they in too much shock to feel anything, or did they begin to realize it had all gone down exactly as He said it would be?
+Did, then, a quiet hope, anticipation, and joy began to fill the void?

 Or did they struggle to even remember His promises?
 Cling to His words, cling to all they had seen Him do, to all He had taught them?

 In our own lives, in the aftermath of the really hard stuff, what do we do?

 In the moments after our worst fears are realized, do we cling to His promises?

 Do we hold fast to the truth we know, despite the shattered mess we see?

 Do we choose faith over the chaotic feelings of our broken hearts?